ouseful-testing/m348-jupyterlite-distro/README_ACCESS_LEARN7.md

 ## In Case of Further Issues

-If you encounter any other issues with running the desktop application, using JupyterLab, or working with the notebooks, please raise them with your tutor or the M348 module team.
+If you encounter any other issues with running the desktop application, using JupyterLite, or working with the notebooks, please raise them with your tutor or the M348 module team.